In Celebration of Saunas and Dreadlocs

 TJ has continued to watch every documentary and interview that comes out.
 When we are watching one of them together, he’ll pause the show and tell me the backstory about the story, and then we’ll continue watching, and the narrator will recount the exact same story he just told me, and then he’ll pause again and tell me a few more details with a big-ass grin on his face.

 His dreadlocs, like hip hop, are a huge part of who he is.
 He’s been growing them for over 10 years, and to him they are more than a hairstyle.
 They are a symbol of his origin, his history, his culture, and his pride in being who he is.
-Again, he can tell you more, but the reason I bring this up is because we think it’s important to acknowledge and celebrate our differences, and that is the beginning of our decision to create “Saunas and Dreadlocs,” a celebration and melding of cultures and creativity.

 In contrast to TJ, I am, um, not just “not a Head,” I am not really a person who knows anything about music beyond the country music I used to listen to on the radio in middle school and high school.
 It’s weird, because I used to play the violin, the clarinet, the guitar, the mandolin, and would consider myself a “musical” person, but my knowledge of music culture beyond the little ditties I would plunk on my guitar or the small-town classical concerts that I would go to with my grandma is extremely small.
 Not just small by comparison to TJ—because I literally don’t know a single other person who knows as much about a genre of music as him—but small by any standard.
 I know the names of some artists, but wouldn’t be able to recognize them in a picture, much less if they pass me on the street.
 I can’t connect the titles of songs to who sings them, I rarely know all the lyrics, and I have only been to a handful of concerts in my life—and none that I was all fan-girl about.
 My mind is open to music and I appreciate it, but it was not a major factor in my life.